sedol1339/files/abstracts.md

 Bengio, Y., Deleu, T., Rahaman, N., Ke, R., Lachapelle, S., Bilaniuk, O., ...Pal, C. (2019).
 A Meta-Transfer Objective for Learning to Disentangle Causal Mechanisms. arXiv, 1901.10912.
 Retrieved from https://arxiv.org/abs/1901.10912v2

+#attention #interpretation Clark, K., Khandelwal, U., Levy, O., & Manning, C. D. (2019).
+What Does BERT Look At?
+An Analysis of BERT's Attention. arXiv, 1906.04341.
+Retrieved from https://arxiv.org/abs/1906.04341v1

+    - We propose methods for analyzing the attention mechanisms of pre-trained models
+    - We also propose an attention-based probing classifier
+    - We use the tools above to analyze BERT model
+    - BERT’s attention heads exhibit patterns such as attending to delimiter tokens, specific positional offsets, or broadly attending over the whole sentence (fig. 1)
+    - We find heads that find direct objects of verbs, determiners of nouns, objects of prepositions, and objects of possessive pronouns with >75% accuracy
+    - The behavior of the attention heads emerges purely from self-supervised training on unlabeled data

 Dean, T., Fan, C., Lewis, F. E., & Sano, M. (2019).
 Biological Blueprints for Next Generation AI Systems. arXiv, 1912.00421.
 Retrieved from https://arxiv.org/abs/1912.00421v1

 Farquhar, S., & Gal, Y. (2019).
 A Unifying Bayesian View of Continual Learning. arXiv, 1902.06494.
 Retrieved from https://arxiv.org/abs/1902.06494v1